socomsystems/documentation/admin_manual/configuration_files/default_files_configuration.rst

 You may distribute a set of default files and folders to all users by placing them in directory that is readable by the webserver user.
-This allows you to overwrite the files that are shipped by default with Nextcloud in ``core/skeleton``.
+This allows you to overwrite the files that are shipped by default with cyfrSpaces in ``core/skeleton``.
 That custom directory should then be configured in the ``config.php`` via the configuration option ``skeletondirectory`` (see :doc:`../configuration_server/config_sample_php_parameters`).
 Leave